 Before we understand how stainless steel sinks are made, let’s take a brief look at stainless steel sinks.

-The stainless steel sinks is used in the modern kitchen as one of the indispensable part for washing vegetables or dishes.
+The stainless steel sinks are used in the modern kitchen as one of the indispensable parts for washing vegetables or dishes.

 What equipment will be required for making stainless steel sinks?

 - 2 sets of hydraulic drawing press (400T&500T)

 - 1 set of hydraulic press (200T)